BetonQuest/BetonQuest/docs/Participate/Process/Code/Adding-a-new-Dependency.md

 list of repositories.
 If that's the case, search for the dependency block related to that repository - there are comments above these blocks indicating that.

 If there is no such repository tag, add it.
+New repository tags need to be added in this format: `betonquest-<repoName>-repo`.
 Then add a new dependency block for that repository.
 Take a look at the other blocks for guidance.

 ## Finishing up
 We speed our builds up using our own mirror repository.
 It needs to be configured in your local Maven settings file as shown on the [Setup Project](../../Setup-Project.md#build-speed-up) page.
 **Please add any new repositories to your local file and to that documentation page.**

-#### Add new repositories to Maven's settings.xml

-New repositories need to be added in this format: `betonquest-<repoName>-repo`.
-Additionally, you need to add that repositories ID to Maven's `settings.xml` configuration.
-Please see [this guide](../../Setup-Project.md#build-speed-up) for an example configuration.

-Make sure to add the new repository ID to the linked guide too!